Open Accessibility Menu

 Burns are among the top causes of deaths and injuries in the United States, according to the American Burn Association.
 While you can treat superficial burns at home, you need immediate medical care for significant burns.

 If you have suffered a burn injury, Legacy ER & Urgent Care is here to help.
-We have six fully equipped emergency room and urgent care facilities staffed with ER-trained physicians ready to provide immediate care.
+We have fully equipped emergency room and urgent care facilities staffed with ER-trained physicians throughout the DFW area ready to provide immediate care.

 Causes of Burns